-Low bioavailability is one of the primary concerns associated with marketed drugs; in fact, various studies indicate that around 40% of available drugs are poorly bioavailable / soluble.
-As the drug developers shift their focus towards development of lipophilic drug compounds, the issue with aqueous solubility / bioavailability of the drugs is likely to be increase further.
+Low drug bioavailability is one of the primary concerns associated with marketed medications; in fact, various studies indicate that around 40% of available drugs are poorly bioavailable / soluble.
+As the drug developers shift their focus towards development of lipophilic drug compounds, the issue with aqueous solubility / drug bioavailability is likely to be increase further.
 It is estimated that around 90% of NCEs belong to BCS class II and IV, which are known to be associated with low solubility / permeability.
-To cater to this increasing demand, several contract manufacturers and technology providers have emerged in this domain.
+To cater to this increasing demand, several biologics contract manufacturers and technology providers have emerged in this domain.

 Published Literature and the Steadily Growing IP Portfolio Validate the Underlying Importance

-Bioavailability enhancement is characterized by extensive R&D activity that has led to the development of a number of high value technologies and a strong intellectual property portfolio
+Drug Bioavailability enhancement technolgies are characterized by extensive R&D activity that has led to the development of a number of high value technologies and a strong intellectual property portfolio.

 Several Companies have Begun to Outsource Such Services to Enhance Drug Bioavailability